 - Soak the urad dal, black-eyed peas, and red chilies for at least 4 hrs.

-- Mix the hing in 3 tbsps of water and add this hing water while grinding.
+- After four hours, drain the water.
+Mix asafoetida in 3 tbsps of water and add this water while blending the batter.

 - Now add salt and mix well.
 The vadagam/vadaam mix is ready.

-- Meanwhile, in a sunny area (backyard or balcony or terrace) place the clean plastic sheet or a silicone mat.
+- Meanwhile, in a sunny area (backyard, balcony, or terrace), place the clean plastic sheet, a silicone mat, or clean cotton cloth.

 - Keep the water and bowl of water ready.
-Wet your palm and take a pinch of the batter and start placing them in the plate or cover with 1-inch space between each piece.
+Wet your palm, pinch the batter, and place the pinched batter on the sheet with a 1-inch space between each piece.
 Irregular shapes are perfectly fine.

-- Let it dry under the sun for the whole day and bring the sheet with the vadagams inside in the evening.
-The next day flips the vadagam slowly and dry them again.
+- Let it dry under the sun for the whole day, and bring the sheet with the vadagams inside in the evening.
+The next day, flip the vadagam slowly and dry them again.

-- During peak summer it gets dried up within two days if not maximum of 3 days.
-(For me in as the weather was sporadic it took up to 5 days)
+- During peak summer, it gets dried up within two days, if not a maximum of 3 days.
+Depending on where you will be, the drying time might vary.
+Sometimes, it takes about five days, too.

-- Once they are dried up store them in an airtight container.
+- Once completely dried, store the vadams in an airtight container.

 - White pumpkin is optional.
 If you are not using that, adjust the water accordingly.
 As ash gourd oozes out water, I just went with 3 to 4 tbsps of water.

-- While grinding, drizzle the water and do not add too much of water.
+- While grinding, drizzle the water and do not add too much water.

 - Adjust the salt and red chilies according to your taste preference.